 At Startown Veterinary Hospital, we believe in fear-free veterinary visits and strive to minimize the stress involved for both you and your cat.
 Our team will work with you to make sure your pet feels comfortable throughout the entire experience.
-Read more to find out how what you can do to minimize your pet’s stress level during the veterinary visit.
+Read more to find out how what you can do to minimize your cat’s stress level during the veterinary visit.

 We know cats can get anxious waiting in the lobby, especially if there are dogs close by.
 We have a separate cat waiting area and we provide pheromone infused towels to drape over the carrier to reduces fear, anxiety, and stress.
 We also offer call ahead check-in to avoid wait times in the lobby – we will escort you straight to the exam room.

 The exam room

 Our cat exam room is tailored to delight all of your cat’s senses.
 We place heated towels on the exam room table.
 Pheromone diffusers speak to your cat’s sense of smell and act as a natural calming agent.
 We will offer tasty treats in the exam room to help distract your cat and make the exam a positive experience.
 If your cat is a picky eater or has special dietary needs, please bring his favorite treats from home.
-Most cats are more comfortable having their exam done in the bottom half of their carrier – we will do our best to perform all vaccines and blood work in the carrier to help reduce any anxiety your cat may feel.
+Most cats are more comfortable having their exam done in the bottom half of their carrier – we will do our best to perform as many procedures as possible in the carrier to help reduce any anxiety your cat may feel.

 The dreaded carrier